esplito/coding-notes/testingjavascript/configure-jest-for-testing-js-applications.md

 ```bash
 npm install --save dev identity-obj-proxy
 ```
-We'll then get the name of the CSS Module class by adding the following to `moduleNameMapper` inside the `jest.config.js`:
+We'll then get the name of the CSS Module className by adding the following to `moduleNameMapper` inside the `jest.config.js`:
 ```js
 '\\.module\\.css$': 'identity-obj-proxy',
 ```